 Tutor profile: Kim B.

-What is the difference between "affect" and "effect"?
+What is the difference between bacteria and viruses?

 Although they are both similar in the fact that they make us sick, their method of doing so is different from one another.
 Bacteria are living cells, while viruses are not and do not contain cells.
 Viruses carry DNA or RNA, but must have access to a host cell where it can inject its own DNA/RNA in order to take over the cell later allowing the infected cell to reproduce.
 Bacterial cells do not need these host cells as they are able to reproduce on their own.
 Bacteria are typically much larger than viruses, and their structure is different as well.
 Bacteria contains DNA or RNA floating within the cytoplasm of a capsule.
 Viruses contain their genetic information within a protein coated outer structure.